dstdia/CzechDreamin19/README.md

 ### Activate / Deactivate Triggers

+Check the "Active" check box in the configuration to toggle Trigger code execution.

 ### Control the Executed Units in Process Builder
 Using this Custom Metadata Type record, you can select which unit will actually do the work that ProcessBuilder "Mock" is about to perform.